Kapisanan ng mga Brodkaster ng Pilipinas: Broadcast code of the Philippines

 The 33 articles of Part 1 cover all broadcast media (radio and television) that are members of KBP.
-These mainly cover how programs such as news and publics affairs programs remain just, fair and unbiased in their views and opinions.
+These mainly cover how programs such as news and public affairs programs remain just, fair and unbiased in their views and opinions.
 The Code also states that news sources must be clearly identified, except when the sources meet a confidentiality condition.
 The Code provides correctional measures should a broadcast entity release non-factual information.
 The standards in the Code pertain to all types of programming and how these should be monitored when showing content that is sexual or violent.
 The KBP advocates the 18-minute advertising per hour rule for Philippine TV stations, the 18-minute rule was strictly implemented to prevent ads cluttering the TV programs.

 The KBP Golden Dove Awards

-Since 1990 the KBP has held the Golden Dove Awards, it is an annual awards recognition event which pays tribute to broadcast practitioners for their contributions and achievements in the broadcast industry.
+Since 1990 the KBP has held the Golden Dove Awards, an annual awards recognition event which pays tribute to broadcast practitioners for their contributions and achievements in the broadcast industry.
 The judges for each of the categories are from selected media practitioners, advertisers and the academic community.
 As of the 17th Golden Dove Awards they have been giving away awards for the following categories: